Anynomouss/grin-for-muggles/README.md

 # Disclaimer
-Learning about Grin might make you lose interest in all other crypto projects and might even convert bitcoin maximalist since Grin is a superior blockchain format (Just my and [Satoshi's opinion](https://phyro.github.io/what-is-grin/commitment_chains.htmlhttps://phyro.github.io/what-is-grin/commitment_chains.html).
-Read all you can about both Grin and Bitcoin and feel free to contact me to **tell me you disagree after educating yourself fully**.
-I highly doubt you will disagree :wink:
+Learning about Grin might make you lose interest in all other crypto projects and might even make you lose your reconsider your bitcoin maximalism.
+Why you might ask?
+Since Grin is a superior blockchain format, even [Satoshi agrees](https://phyro.github.io/what-is-grin/commitment_chains.htmlhttps://phyro.github.io/what-is-grin/commitment_chains.html).
+Read all you can about both Grin and Bitcoin and after fully educating yourself feel free to contact me to tell me I am wrong :wink:

 ***